lhapaipai/mini-file-manager/README.md

 npm install mini-file-manager
 ```

-Copy `dist/file-manager` directory from `node_modules/mini-file-manager` to your webroot directory. it contains icons for each file type and icons for buttons.
+Copy `dist/file-manager` directory from `node_modules/mini-file-manager` to your webroot directory. it contains icons for each file type.

+Copy `dist/fonts` directory from `node_modules/mini-file-manager` to your webroot directory. it contains icons for buttons.

 #### with UMD / ES Modules